bnossum/midgetv/README.md

 1. Upload to the upduino2 board.
 A similar procedure is to be followed for the iceblink40-hx1k board

+## Semantic Versioning.
+API specification
+1. Input and Output signals to m_midgetv_core.v are parts of the API.
+   See module m_midgetv_core in m_midgetv_core.v
+2. The memory map of midgetv is part of the API.
+See midgetv.inc in `sw/inc`
+3. The way a binary file is mapped to `localparam` specifications by the utility `midgetv_bin2ebr` is part of the API.

 ## Todo
 - Cleanup on code, with some optimized code to reinsert